timetag/timetag.github.io/docs/python.rst

 eta.run(source, resume_task=None, group="main", return_task=False, return_results=True, max_autofeed=0)
 ......

-``eta.run()`` starts an analysis, where you can feed the Clips as sourece into Virtual Instruments and obtain results.
+``eta.run()`` starts an analysis, where you can feed the Clips as the sourece into Virtual Instruments and obtain results.

-You can use Python generators functions that yields Clips as a source.
+You can use Python generators functions, that yields Clip objects, as a source.
 ETA will do auto-feeding, fetching one new Clip from the generator each time, so and the generator functions will be called many times.

 In a single invoke of ``eta.run()``, only a single task will be used for all Clips generated by the generator, until the generator reaches its end or ``max_autofeed`` is reached.
 By default ``eta.run`` will use a new task for the analysis, unless ``resume_task`` is specified.